agilesolutions/PodScaler/Readme.md

-# POD operator to scaling pod's configured on git manitfests
+# POD operator to scaling pod's based on desired state configured on YAML manifest external managed on git repo.

-write kubernetes controller with java kubernetes client api to read yaml config from git with jgit to scaling pods, build with gradle and provide helm chart and package and publish to helm repository

-. gradle init --type java-application
-. helm create git-config-pod-scaler
-. helm package git-config-pod-scaler
-. helm repo index ./ --url http://your-helm-repo-url
+This setup provides a basic structure for a Kubernetes controller using Java that scales pods based on a YAML configuration from an external Git repository, along with a Helm chart, Dockerfile, Gradle build script, and a Jenkins pipeline.
+Adjust paths and parameters according to your specific environment and needs.

+my-controller/
+├── Chart.yaml
+├── values.yaml
+└── templates/
+├── deployment.yaml
+├── service.yaml